monde-sistemas/xml_data_extractor/README.md

 }
 ```

-In the example above if we don't use the tag `uniq_by` there would be extracted two elements with the same data, like:
+In this example if we don't use the tag `uniq_by` there would be extracted two elements with the same data, like:

 ```ruby
 {